igormclven/DS4A-53/README.md

 <img src="Images/report.png" width=300 height=300 class="center">
  </p>

- Here you can find our conclusions about the project, it is included how the model was built step by step and some other analisis about variables ->
+ Here you can find our conclusions about the project, it is included how the model was built step by step and some other analisis about other variables ->
  [Final Report](./FinalReport/FinalReport.pdf)

  # 7. Rio Analytics members